IrisQin17/NLP-Language-Corrector/README.md

 ## Work breakdown
 #### Ting Zhang:
 Design the project structure and coordinate between each part of project with correct packages.
 I mainly focus on database design and implementation, checker algorithm design and implementation, crawler-database-checker linkage and test implementation.
 Tasks included:
 1) ArangoDB installation and usage.
+2) Crawler algorithm design and implementation.
-2) Graph database node & edge functions implementation and debug.
+3) Graph database node & edge functions implementation and debug.
-3) Checker algorithm design & implementation.
+4) Checker algorithm design & implementation.
-4) Simple crawler-database-checker connection test implementation and system debug.
+5) Simple crawler-database-checker connection test implementation and system debug.
-5) Build connection to different database based on different model of language
+6) Build connections to different databases based on different model of language.
+7) Debugging.

 #### Bowen Qin:
 - Worked on Tokenizer: Learning Stanford CoreNLP API and deployed its environment using Maven.